Health and Safety: Workers

 DID YOU KNOW?

-Since it was founded in 1987, the Styrene Information and Research Center (SIRC) has invested more than $20 million in new and often cutting-edge research in order to enhance our understanding of the possible health effects of styrene and to improve workplace practices.
+Since it was founded in 1987, the Styrene Information & Research Center (SIRC) has invested more than $25 million in new, and often cutting-edge research as part of its commitment to product stewardship.
+This research enhances our understanding of the possible health effects of exposure to styrene and helps improve workplace safety.